 - Composting food waste

-- Supporting clean energy sources - looking for alternatives to fossil fuels and advocating for wind, solar, or geothermal.
+- Supporting clean energy sources - such as wind, solar, or geothermal.

 - Switching to energy efficient light bulbs and LED lights

 - Turning off electronics when not in use to save energy